hres/cfg-task-service/README.md

 	https://docs.mongodb.com/manual/tutorial/install-mongodb-on-ubuntu/

 2. Rename [mongodb.properties.template] to mongodb.properties.
-It is found in the folder main/java/ca/gc/ip346/util/
+It is found in the deployed app under the folder WEB-INF/classes/ca/gc/ip346/util/

 ---